AWGL/bed2hgvs/readme.md

 Only works within a transcript - e.g. will annotate with error if the region spans multiple transcripts.

 Does not take into account the strand of the gene.

+Uses remote Mutalyzer - we should really use local installation